-6.8.1 The North Pennine Moors SPA boundary is only 2.5km north of the Ilkely settlement boundary but most of this land lies outside of the Bradford area.
+7.8.1 The North Pennine Moors SAC boundary is approximately 2.5km north of the Ilkely settlement boundary but most of this land lies outside of the Bradford area.
 Any housing allocations brought forward through the Bradford Core Strategy are therefore unlikely to have direct effects on habitats supporting typical SAC species.
 However, it is important that consideration is given to planning policies within the neighbouring planning authority to ensure that buffer habitats between the SAC and the settlements within Wharfedale can continue to be used by typical species of the SAC habitats.

-- 6.8.2 There is evidence of changes to the structure and composition of Blanket bog and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin, Curlew and Meadow Pipit..
+- 7.8.2 There is evidence of changes to the structure and composition of Blanket bog and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin, Curlew and Meadow Pipit..
 Dry and wet heathland habitats are also vulnerable to inputs of nitrogen, with typical plant species being out-competed by nitrophilous species.
-The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load. - 6.8.3 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
+The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load. - 7.8.3 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
 Impacts could be expected at Round Hill close to the A59 Kex Gill Road, and at Embsay Moor on the B6160 (nr Barden Tower).
+It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.